surenpoghosian/surenpoghosian/README.md

 and there (telegram) -> @surenpoghosian

+Yo I'm Suren.
+A creative guy with technical skills.
+I used to train voice models back in 2021.
+Currently I'm mastering my skills of Front End development with the stack below
+• Mobile - native iOS (UIKit)
+• Web - React JS

 <!---
 surenpoghosian/surenpoghosian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.